arangodb/python-arango/docs/logging.rst

 Logging
 -------

-In order to see full HTTP request response details, you can modify logger settings for Requests_ library, which python-arango uses under the hood:
+To see full HTTP request and response details, you can modify the logger settings for the Requests_ library, which python-arango uses under the hood:

 .. _Requests: https://github.com/requests/requests